HOME

 minefumi

 Thank you for your super fast edition.
-I am happy to learn it is better to say “ it interprets my English practice.”
+I am happy to learn it’s better to say “ held out her hand.”

 ★★★★★